 As COVID-19 research progresses and vaccine trials begin, your donations are more vital than ever.

-- One in five people in the United States live with a behavioral health condition.
-Most of us will need behavioral health care at some point in our lives.
+One in five people in the United States live with a behavioral health condition.

-- One in eight emergency department visits involves a mental health or substance abuse condition.
+One in eight emergency department visits involve a mental health or substance use disorder.

-- Suicide has grown to become the second highest cause of death for youth 15 to 25.
+Suicide has grown to become the second highest cause of death for youth between the ages of 15 to 25.